Generic name: inotersen [ IN-oh-TER-sen ]

-Call your doctor at once if you have any bruising or bleeding, severe headache, neck stiffness, bleeding in the whites of your eyes, blood in your urine or stools, heavy menstrual bleeding, cough with bloody mucus, or vomit that looks like coffee grounds.
+Bleeding may also happen inside your body.
+Call your doctor at once if you have signs such as severe headache, neck stiffness, bleeding in the whites of your eyes, black or bloody stools, pink or brown urine, or coughing up blood or vomit that looks like coffee grounds.

 Before taking this medicine